Why Toe Walking May Signal Sensory Processing Differences

 Vestibular System and Balance

-The vestibular system plays a critical role in balance and movement.
-Autistic individuals with vestibular processing differences may use toe walking as a means of stabilizing their posture and improving their sense of body position.
+The vestibular system (the inner-ear system controlling balance and spatial orientation) plays a critical role in movement.
+Autistic individuals with vestibular processing differences may use toe walking to stabilize their posture and improve their sense of body position.

 Tactile Sensitivities and Proprioception

-Many autistic individuals experience heightened sensitivity to physical sensations, including how their feet feel on different surfaces.
-Walking on the toes may provide a way to reduce sensory discomfort.
-Additionally, proprioceptive challenges may lead to toe walking as a compensatory strategy for better understanding body positioning.
+Many autistic individuals experience heightened sensitivity to how their feet feel on different surfaces.
+Walking on the toes may reduce sensory discomfort.
+Proprioceptive challenges may also drive toe walking as a strategy for better understanding body positioning.

 Muscular and Structural Differences

-Some children who toe walk develop tight calf muscles or shortened Achilles tendons, making it more difficult to transition to a flat-footed walking style.
+Some children who toe walk develop tight calf muscles or shortened Achilles tendons.
+This makes it more difficult to transition to flat-footed walking.
 Physical therapy may be needed to address these musculoskeletal differences.

 Interventions and Treatment Options